Israeli, West Bank tourism hit by Gaza offensive

-A number of hotels in Israel, along with flagship carrier El Al, have already seen some cancellations and believe the number will grow if the violence rages into a second week.
+A number of hotels in Israel, along with flagship carrier El Al (ELAL.TA), have already seen some cancellations and believe the number will grow if the violence rages into a second week.

 “The continued firing on the south ... is expected to exact a heavy price on the tourism industry which is one of the central anchors in the region,” said Tourism Minister Stas Misezhnikov said on Sunday.